alphagov/govuk_frontend_toolkit/README.md

 ### <a id="typography"></a>Typography

 A collection of font-mixins.
 There are two different types of font mixins.

-One which is the font with added paddings to ensure a consistent baseline vertical grid.
-The other is a base font style with no extra padding.
+1. Heading and Copy styles which are the font with added paddings to ensure a consistent baseline vertical grid.
+2. Core styles which are base font styles with no extra padding.

 #### Heading and Copy styles